tuerkerme/sales_data_storytelling/README.md

 Segmentation and Cluster Analysis: Customer segmentation was achieved through cluster analysis, allowing us to categorize customers into distinct groups based on their purchasing behavior, demographics, and other relevant characteristics.
 This helped in understanding different customer profiles and their contribution to sales and profits.

-Tools and Software Used
-The analysis was conducted using advanced statistical software and programming languages such as R and Python.
-These tools provided the necessary capabilities for complex statistical modeling, machine learning algorithms, and visualization of the results.

-Key Considerations
+### Key Considerations

 Model Selection: Care was taken to choose appropriate models that best fit the data and the analysis objectives.
-Model adequacy was tested using various diagnostic tools and metrics like R-squared, AIC (Akaike Information Criterion), and BIC (Bayesian Information Criterion).

 Assumption Testing: For each model used, assumptions such as normality, homoscedasticity, independence, and absence of multicollinearity were tested and ensured.

 Sensitivity Analysis: We conducted sensitivity analyses to assess the robustness of our models against changes in assumptions or input variables.

-Conclusion
+### Conclusion

 The statistical analysis and econometric modeling provided deep insights into the data, revealing intricate patterns and relationships that would otherwise be unobservable.
 These findings are pivotal in driving data-informed decisions and strategic planning for the business.
 The next sections will discuss the findings from these analyses in detail, along with their implications for business strategy and operations.